JoshuaGrams/philtre2d/doc/index.md

 * Sprite - Object containing an image.
 	* `Sprite(image, x, y, angle, sx, sy, color, ox, oy, kx, ky)`
 	* `image` can be either a string (filename) or a love2d Texture object (image or canvas).
-* Quad - Object containing a sub-image.
+* Quad - Object containing a sub-image (for use with sprite sheets).
 	* `Quad(image, quad, x, y, angle, sx, sy, color, ox, oy, kx, ky)`
 	* As above, `image` can be a string (filename) or an image.
 	* `quad` can be a table (`{x, y, w, h}`) or a quad created with `love.graphics.newQuad`).